 - Enter two of the following: IDOC ID, your SSN, or your Date of Birth.

 - On the Welcome Page, click the IDOC Requirements link.

 IDOC processing starts November 1st after you complete your CSS PROFILE.
 You will receive an email that comes directly from the College Board's IDOC service with instructions after you complete the CSS PROFILE.
 All applicants applying for financial aid are asked to send their tax documents (and other related materials) to Bowdoin through the IDOC service.

 The confidentiality of your information is very important to the College Board and to Bowdoin.
 To ensure the highest level of data integrity, privacy, and security, the College Board has implemented systems that include multiple firewalls with unique security zones, data encryption, intrusion detection systems, data and system backups, and data integrity checks.

 Once the processing cycle is complete, the College Board destroys your original documents.

-To receive more information about educational tax credit benefits, please visit the Bursar web page.
+To receive more information about educational tax credit benefits, including the 1098-T form, please visit the Bursar's Office website.